Most Investors Run Blind

 Set up counters for: Dials, Correct Numbers, Conversations, and Appointments.
 Each caller gets their own set.

 Before logging off, enter your Tally Counter numbers into the Cold Caller Tracker tab of the KPI Sheet.
+Do this every single day, never batch a whole week at once.
 Reset counters.
 Repeat tomorrow.

 Tally Counter Chrome extension with custom counters for dial tracking.